 If you think baby seals and cuddly koalas are cute, wait until you get a look at the world's smallest penguins at the Penguin Parade.
 After visiting the tourist and information centre, you will head down to the Penguin Parade.
 Here, little penguins will break free from the waves to waddle onto the shore, burrowing their nests to rest their heads for the night.
 From viewing stations close by, you will watch these tiny penguins in the largest colony of little penguins in the world.

 Includes entrance to Maru Koala & Animal Park and Phillip Island Penguin Parade.

 Dinner is available for purchase during the tour.

-If you wish, you can choose to add-on an upgraded Penguin Parade Viewing Option (viewing options subject to availability) when making your booking.
+If you wish, you can choose to add-on an upgraded Penguin Parade Viewing Option (viewing options subject to confirmation by the tour operator) when making your booking.

 1:15 PM Daily